BryanKCodes/tp/docs/UserGuide.md

 To view the full list of supported champions:
 1. Open the `champions` folder inside the application’s resources.
 2. Open the `champions.txt` file — it contains all valid champion names, one per line.
-**Balanced Team:**
+**Rank-Ordered Team:**
-  A team automatically created by SummonersBook’s grouping algorithm to ensure fair matchups across all teams.
+  A team automatically created by SummonersBook's grouping algorithm based on player skill levels.
-  Each balanced team includes one player per unique role — **Top, Jungle, Mid, ADC, and Support** — with players sorted by rank and assigned so that overall skill levels between teams remain comparable.
+  Each team includes one player per unique role — **Top, Jungle, Mid, ADC, and Support** — with players sorted by rank.
+  The algorithm selects the highest-ranked available player for each role when forming teams, meaning Team 1 will contain the highest-ranked players, Team 2 will contain the next-highest-ranked players, and so on.
   The algorithm also ensures that no two players in the same team share the same champion.

 [Back to Top](#summonersbook-user-guide)